trampgeek/moodle-qtype_coderunner/Readme.md

 output) are inadequate.

-As a simple example, suppose the student has to write their own Python square root function (perhaps as an exercise in Newton-Raphson iteration?), such that their answer, when squared, is within an absolute tolerance of 0.000001 of the correct answer.
+As a simple example, suppose the student has to write their own Python square root function (perhaps as an exercise in Newton-Raphson iteration?), which is to be named *my_sqrt*.
+Their function is required to return an answer that is within an absolute tolerance of 0.000001 of the correct answer.
 To prevent them from using the math module, any use of an import statement would need to be disallowed but we'll ignore that aspect in order to focus on the grading aspect.